robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 ### Defining the business tasks

-Q1 : Determine the best performing product line, both in total sales and in profit margin
+**Q1** : Determine the best performing product line, both in total sales and in profit margin over the first quarter of 2019

-Q2 : Determine the peak hour of sales during the day
+**Q2** : Determine the peak hour of sales during the day to inform staff lunch breaks and over/understaffed hours

-Q3 : Determine the peak weekday for sales, as well as lowest performing day to determine when to run promotions and discounts
+**Q3** : Determine the peak weekday for sales, as well as lowest performing day to determine when to run promotions and discounts

-Q4 : Explore customer ratings to determine the best rated products, and the worst rated products
+**Q4** : Explore customer ratings to determine the best rated products, and the worst rated products

-Q5 : Calculate the sales total by location
+**Q5** : Calculate the sales total by location

-Q6 : Determine ratings by location
+**Q6** : Determine ratings by location

-Q7 : Calculate gross income by payment method
+**Q7** : Calculate sales by payment method to see if there is a disproportionate payment method

-Q8 : Calculate the sales total by product line, split by Gender
+**Q8** : Product line sales split by gender to determine which product lines sell more commonly to a certain gender

-Q9 : Determine gross income by customer type
+**Q9** : Determine profit by customer type, to determine whether to motivate non members to attain membership

-As well as exploring the correlation between:

-- Sales total and age
-- Sales total by category and age
-- Customer type vs ratings
-- Customer type vs sales volume
-- Ratings vs city
-- Ratings vs gender

 ---